michael2012z/BitBible/markdown/KJV/files/Isa.md

 9. For my name’s sake will I defer mine anger, and for my praise will I refrain for thee, that I cut thee not off.

-10. Behold, I have refined thee, but not with silver; I have chosen thee in the furnace of affliction.with…: or, for silver
+10. Behold, I have refined thee, but not with silver; I have chosen thee in the furnace of affliction.

 11. For mine own sake, even for mine own sake, will I do it: for how should my name be polluted? and I will not give my glory unto another.

 12. Hearken unto me, O Jacob and Israel, my called; I am he; I am the first, I also am the last.

-13. Mine hand also hath laid the foundation of the earth, and my right hand hath spanned the heavens: when I call unto them, they stand up together.my…: or, the palm of my right hand hath spread out
+13. Mine hand also hath laid the foundation of the earth, and my right hand hath spanned the heavens: when I call unto them, they stand up together.

 14. All ye, assemble yourselves, and hear; which among them hath declared these things?
 The Lord hath loved him: he will do his pleasure on Babylon, and his arm shall be on the Chaldeans.